cppjames/execvar/README.md

 # execvar

-Test C program that counts the number of times it has been executed without using extra files by editing its own executable.
+This is a C program that counts the number of times it has been executed by modifying its own executable.

-I consider the code straightforward enough not to risk offending any advanced programmers by documenting it.

-**Note:** This program was **not** designed to support multiple architectures, operating systems, or executable formats.
-It was made solely for testing purposes.
-Therefore, the only machine it has been tested on is my own (gcc, ELF64, Manjaro Linux, Intel, little endian, etc. etc. etc.).
-Sorry!
+Note: this program is linux/elf only.

+### Documentation:

+`dladdr1` is used to find the program's base address in memory and reverse the PIE or ASLR address space randomization.
+After computing the address of the data in ELF virtual address space, the binary's ELF section headers are scanned to find the .data section containing the program data we're updating.
+We then rewrite the program executable file.